univention/univention-corporate-server/doc/developer-reference/join/write-unjoin.rst

-For example the package :program:`univention-fetchmail` uses :command:`ucs_addServiceFromLocalhost "Fetchmail" "$@"` in the join script to register and :command:`ucs_removeServiceFromLocalhost "Fetchmail" "$@"` in the unjoin script to unregister a service for the host.
+For example the package :program:`univention-fetchmail` uses :command:`ucs_addServiceFromLocalhost "Fetchmail" "$@"` in the join script to register and :command:`ucs_removeServiceFromLocalhost "Fetchmail" "$@"` in the unjoin script to un-register a service for the host.
 The data is removed from LDAP, when in the unjoin script :command:`ucs_isServiceUnused "Fetchmail" "$@"` returns ``0``.
 As a side effect adding the service also allows using this information to find and list those servers currently providing the Fetchmail